The Difference Between Web Hosting and a Website Builder

 - When built correctly they are easier to scale – so you can handle higher levels of traffic

 When it comes to dealing with your web hosting provider you will need hosting whichever option you choose – the guided website builder or the do-it-yourself approach.
 If you want to build the website yourself to save money and have more control but you do not want to spend weeks or months learning how to do it, go for the website builder option.
-If, on the other hand, you want the same sort of flexibility that you get by exploring The Louvre on your own then just buy the hosting and build the website yourself.
+If, on the other hand, you want the same sort of flexibility that you get by exploring The Louvre on your own, then just buy the hosting and build the website yourself.
+As long as the hosting provider has a website builder with the subscription, you can always back out if the self-coding option turns out not to be for you.